tecladocode/web-dev-bootcamp/curriculum/section06/lectures/03_what_is_jinja2/README.md

 A template is a text file.
 It can generate any text-based format (HTML, XML, CSV, etc).
 It usually contains variables, which get replaced with values when the template is evaluated, and tags, which control the logic of the template.

-The syntax used in a template is usually known as a template language and the underlying entity that evaluates the template is called a template engine.
+The syntax used in a template is usually known as a template language and the underlying code that evaluates the template is called a template engine.

 For example, the Django web framework has an embedded template language called the *Django Template Language*[^django-template-language].
 Flask comes packaged with the powerful Jinja2[^jinja2] template language.